ryantd42/NY-Legislative-Git/2023/S3372A-2023/bill.md

   7. A.  THE SECRETARY IS AUTHORIZED TO PROMULGATE, AND TO AMEND FROM TIME TO TIME, RULES AND REGULATIONS ESTABLISHING A DEFAULT CODE ENFORCE- MENT PROGRAM.
-SUCH  DEFAULT  CODE  ENFORCEMENT  PROGRAM  SHALL  INCLUDE
- S. 3372  8

- PROVISIONS  ESTABLISHING THE REQUIRED FEATURES AND SUCH OTHER PROVISIONS AS THE SECRETARY MAY DEEM TO BE APPROPRIATE  FOR  INCLUSION  IN  A  CODE ENFORCEMENT  PROGRAM.
+SUCH  DEFAULT  CODE  ENFORCEMENT  PROGRAM  SHALL  INCLUDE PROVISIONS  ESTABLISHING THE REQUIRED FEATURES AND SUCH OTHER PROVISIONS AS THE SECRETARY MAY DEEM TO BE APPROPRIATE  FOR  INCLUSION  IN  A  CODE ENFORCEMENT  PROGRAM.
 SUCH  DEFAULT CODE ENFORCEMENT PROGRAM SHALL ALSO ESTABLISH FEES TO BE CHARGED BY ANY  LOCAL  GOVERNMENT  OR  COUNTY  THAT ADMINISTERS  AND ENFORCES THE UNIFORM CODE AND/OR ENERGY CODE IN ACCORD- ANCE WITH THE PROVISIONS OF THE DEFAULT CODE ENFORCEMENT PROGRAM.
   B. ANY LOCAL GOVERNMENT OR COUNTY RESPONSIBLE FOR  ADMINISTRATION  AND ENFORCEMENT  OF THE UNIFORM CODE AND/OR STATE ENERGY CODE WITHIN A LOCAL GOVERNMENT THAT HAS NOT ESTABLISHED ITS  OWN  CODE  ENFORCEMENT  PROGRAM SHALL  ADMINISTER  AND  ENFORCE  THE  UNIFORM CODE AND/OR ENERGY CODE IN ACCORDANCE WITH THE PROVISIONS OF THE DEFAULT CODE ENFORCEMENT PROGRAM.
   C. ANY LOCAL GOVERNMENT OR COUNTY THAT ADMINISTERS  AND  ENFORCES  THE UNIFORM CODE AND/OR ENERGY CODE IN ACCORDANCE WITH THE PROVISIONS OF THE DEFAULT  CODE ENFORCEMENT PROGRAM PURSUANT TO PARAGRAPH B OF THIS SUBDI- VISION SHALL, THROUGH ITS CHIEF EXECUTIVE OFFICER, HAVE FULL  POWER  AND AUTHORITY  TO DESIGNATE THE PUBLIC OFFICER OR AGENCY AUTHORIZED TO ISSUE AN APPEARANCE TICKET, AND A PUBLIC OFFICER WHO,  BY  VIRTUE  OF  OFFICE, TITLE  OR  POSITION, IS AUTHORIZED OR REQUIRED TO ENFORCE THE PROVISIONS OF THE UNIFORM CODE AND THE STATE ENERGY CONSERVATION CONSTRUCTION  CODE AND  THE PROVISIONS OF THE DEFAULT CODE ENFORCEMENT PROGRAM AS FULLY AND WITH THE SAME FORCE AND EFFECT AS SUCH LOCAL GOVERNMENT OR COUNTY  WOULD HAVE  TO  ENFORCE  PROVISIONS  ESTABLISHED BY A LOCAL LAW, ORDINANCE, OR REGULATION ENACTED OR ADOPTED BY SUCH LOCAL GOVERNMENT  OR  COUNTY.
 THE DESIGNATION  AUTHORIZED BY THIS PARAGRAPH SHALL NOT TAKE EFFECT UNTIL IT HAS BEEN FILED WITH THE DEPARTMENT OF STATE, AND MUST BE  MAINTAINED  ON THE  WEBSITE  OF  SUCH  LOCAL GOVERNMENT OR COUNTY UNLESS AND UNTIL SUCH LOCAL GOVERNMENT OR COUNTY PASSES A LOCAL LAW DELEGATING THE ENFORCEMENT AUTHORITY REFERENCED IN THIS PARAGRAPH.
   D. WHERE A LOCAL GOVERNMENT OR COUNTY IS ADMINISTERING  AND  ENFORCING THE UNIFORM CODE AND/OR ENERGY CODE IN ACCORDANCE WITH THE PROVISIONS OF THE  DEFAULT  CODE  ENFORCEMENT  PROGRAM PURSUANT TO PARAGRAPH B OF THIS SUBDIVISION, THE DEFAULT CODE ENFORCEMENT PROGRAM SHALL  BE  DEEMED  THE APPLICABLE  CODE  ENFORCEMENT  PROGRAM FOR THE PURPOSES OF SECTION THREE HUNDRED EIGHTY-TWO OF THIS ARTICLE.
   § 3.
 Section 382 of the executive law, as added by chapter 707 of  the laws  of  1981,  subdivision  2 as amended by chapter 571 of the laws of 2021, subdivision 3 as amended by chapter 507 of the laws  of  2021  and subdivision  4  as amended by chapter 47 of the laws of 2021, is amended to read as follows:
   § 382.
 Remedies.
 1. In addition to and not in limitation of any  power otherwise  granted  by  law,  every  local government and its authorized agents shall have the power to order in writing  the  remedying  of  any condition  found  to  exist in, on or about any building in violation of the uniform fire prevention and building code and  to  issue  appearance tickets for violations of the uniform code.
   2. FAILURE  TO  COMPLY  WITH THE UNIFORM FIRE PREVENTION AND BUILDING CODE, PERMIT OR CERTIFICATE OF OCCUPANCY PROVISION OF THE CODE  ENFORCE- MENT PROGRAM, OR ORDER.
+Any person OR ENTITY, having been served, either
+ S. 3372--A  9

-Any person OR ENTITY, having been served, either personally or by registered or certified mail, with an order  to  remedy any  condition found to exist in, on, or about any building in violation of the uniform fire prevention and building  code,  who  shall  fail  to comply  with such order within the time fixed by the regulations promul- gated by the secretary pursuant to  subdivision  one  of  section  three hundred eighty-one of this article, such time period to be stated in the order,  and  any  owner, builder, architect, tenant, contractor, subcon- tractor, construction superintendent or their agents or any other person
+ personally  or  by registered or certified mail, with an order to remedy any condition found to exist in, on, or about any building in  violation of  the  uniform  fire  prevention  and building code, who shall fail to comply  with such order within the time fixed by the regulations promul- gated by the secretary pursuant to  subdivision  one  of  section  three hundred eighty-one of this article, such time period to be stated in the order,  and  any  owner, builder, architect, tenant, contractor, subcon- tractor, construction superintendent or their agents or any other person taking part or assisting in the construction of any building  who  shall knowingly  violate  (I)  any of the applicable provisions of the uniform code, (II) ANY PERMIT OR  CERTIFICATE  OF  OCCUPANCY  PROVISION  OF  THE
- S. 3372  9

- taking part or assisting in the construction of any building  who  shall knowingly  violate  (I)  any of the applicable provisions of the uniform code, (II) ANY PERMIT OR  CERTIFICATE  OF  OCCUPANCY  PROVISION  OF  THE